Displagent/displagent-docs/docs/utilities/index.md

 * `About`: opens a dialog box with metadata about the app (e.g. version).
 * `Open Logs`: automatically opens the file explorer on your system to the logs folder.
+* `Open Documentation`: automatically opens the Displagent docsite in your default browser.